What type of content do you primarily create?

 GPT-3.5 Improvement: 95%

-Unsurprisingly, the research team found that telling the LLM your intended audience improves the quality of the response.
+Unsurprisingly, the research team found that telling ChatGPT your intended audience improves the quality of the response.
 This included specifying that the person was a beginner or had no knowledge of the topic, or mentioning that the desired result was for a younger age group.
-By doing this, the LLM was able to generate age or experience-appropriate text that was matched to the audience.
+By doing this, ChatGPT was able to generate age or experience-appropriate text that was matched to the audience.

 When you need clarity or a deeper understanding of a topic, idea, or any piece of information, utilize the following prompts: